The Other Dimension of Parkinson’s

 - Be socially active – Engaging with friends exercises your cognitive skills, remembering names, etc.

-- Get involved in the community – Maintain a sense of self-worth.
+- Get involved in the residence – Maintain a sense of self-worth.

 - Exercise regularly – Exercise also releases natural brain chemicals that can improve emotional well-being.